reactjs/React.NET/site/jekyll/index.md

       [React](http://facebook.github.io/react/) and
       [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) from C# and
       other .NET languages, focusing specifically on ASP.NET MVC (although it also works in other environments).
-It assumes you already have some basic knowledge about React.
-It is cross-platform and can run on Linux via Mono.
+It supports both ASP.NET 4 (with MVC 4 or 5), and ASP.NET Core MVC.
+It is cross-platform and can run on Linux via Mono or .NET Core.
-      Now with support for [ASP.NET 5 Beta](/getting-started/aspnet5.html)!
       Take a look at [the tutorial](/getting-started/tutorial.html) to see how easy it is to get started with React and ReactJS.NET!
     </p>